EssentialGG/architectury-loom/README.md

 # Forgified Loom

-Talk to us on [Discord](https://discord.gg/C2RdJDpRBP)!
+Talk to us on [Discord](https://woverflow.cc/discord)!

 ---

-A fork of [Juuxel's Loom fork]("https://github.com/Juuxel/fabric-loom") that is a fork of [Fabric Loom](https://github.com/FabricMC/fabric-loom) that supports the Forge modding toolchain.
+A fork of [Sk1erLLC's ArchLoom]("https://github.com/architectury/architectury-loom") that is a fork of [ArchLoom]("https://github.com/architectury/architectury-loom") that is a fork of [Juuxel's Loom fork]("https://github.com/Juuxel/fabric-loom") that is a fork of [Fabric Loom](https://github.com/FabricMC/fabric-loom) that supports the Forge modding toolchain.

 A [Gradle](https://gradle.org/) plugin to setup a deobfuscated development environment for Minecraft mods.
 Primarily used in the Fabric toolchain.